glebmanaev/llama-wtsp-bot/README.md

 This is a WhatsApp chatbot based on LLAMA-2-7B model.
 The chatbot has Retrieval Augmented Generation (RAG) that is based on [A-Z Family Medical Encyclopedia by The British Medical Association](https://archive.org/details/azfamilymedicalencyclopedia) turned into a Pinecone vector database.
 This allows the chatbot to gather medical information from the encyclopedia and puse it as a context for the conversation.

+## WhatsApp bot setup

-The WhatsApp chatbot is based on the [python-whatsapp-bot](https://github.com/daveebbelaar/python-whatsapp-bot) repo.
+The WhatsApp bot is based on the [python-whatsapp-bot](https://github.com/daveebbelaar/python-whatsapp-bot) repo.
 Refer to it for WhatsApp API, Meta Business and ngrok setup information.

 ## LLM setup